veronicaflores/veronicaflores.github.io/index.md

 ## About My Project

 This summer, I plan to focus on image bias removal and analysis evaluating image and text retrieval.
-My goal is to detect where there is bias, maybe in gender or superirority, within image and text machine learning modules and begin brainstorming solutions to these biases.
+My goal is to detect where there is bias, maybe in gender or superirority, within vision and language machine learning modules and begin brainstorming solutions to these biases.
+The machine learning model we will be using is the **[CLIP Model](https://openai.com/blog/clip/)**, which is trained via natural language supervision.
+The CLIP model uses a Byte-Pair encoding tokenizer and is a dual-stream Vision Transformer (ViT).
+For my project we will be creating an experiment and metrics in order to evaluate the CLIP model for further bias.
+The Experimental Setup is TBD currently but this section will be updated when it is final!

 [My Final Report](files/finalreport.pdf)